FAQs

 We think its important to encourage our residents when it comes to participating in group activities and events planned by our fantastic teams of activities coordinators.
 Some examples of our activities include pet therapy, arts and crafts, movie nights, pamper sessions, gardening, exercise classes, live entertainment, games, quizzes and so much more.

-All meals can be served in multiple locations, from the dining area to the residents room to the garden during the summer months.
+All meals can be served in multiple locations, from the dining area to the residents’ room to the garden during the summer months.
 Our residents have the option to also spend time in the private dining room with loved ones when visiting.

 We provide a range of facilities for all of our residents, from in-house hair salons and nail bars to a cinema room.
 We have multiple dining rooms for our residents along with a library to pursue their hobbies and interests.
 We also have activity coordinators who put together an activities programme every week.

-We provide outstanding care that helps to alleviate daily stresses associated with personal, medical or mobility care.
+We provide outstanding person-centred care that helps to alleviate daily stresses associated with personal, medical or mobility care.
 We’re also here to support emotional, physical and mental wellbeing through our all inclusive activities and facilities.
 We provide these to ensure our residents socialise with others, learning new skills, gaining new experiences and continuing with their regular hobbies.
 Our main aim is to encourage our residents to live the lives they want to.

 Finance Questions